sessp/CCSEPDemo/README.md

 		  </customHeaders>
 	 </httpProtocol>
 2. Encode Input and Output
    * In our example we HTML encode.
 As we said in the presentation there are many types of encoding and it all depends on where the untrusted user data is.
-Because ours is being inserted into the HTML (When we append/update the <table></table> we must use HTML encoding.
+Because ours is being inserted into the HTML (When we append/update the table we must use HTML encoding.
    * It is best to use a library to encode.
 We use a HTML encoding method provided by the System.Web.Security.AntiXss library, a .NET Framework library.
    * Specifically in our program make sure our encoder lines in the `...\CCSEPAssignmentDemo\XSSApplication\Controllers\ValuesController.cs` *Post* method are uncommented for the encoding to work and make sure you pass those variables to the mock database, rather than data.username and data.password.
    ```